-One may argue that age is a variable for which "bunching" at certain values may occur.
-That is people are more likely to round their age to the closest multiple of 5.
-For example, people aged 58, 59, or 61 are likely to report their age as 60.
-Therefore, the number of observations with ages that are multiples of 5 (like 40, 45, 50, etc.) is usually larger than the number of observations with ages around those multiples in surveys.
+the number of observations with ages around those multiples in surveys.
 For example, the number of observations with age 60 is larger than those with age 58, 59, or 61.
-But, here, we are considering the age of a father when the child was 18 and not the age of a father reported in the survey.
+Here, however, we are considering the age of a father when the child was 18 and not the age of a father reported in the survey.
 Therefore, bunching should not occur, particularly around the discontinuity threshold.
 Moreover, the distribution of father's age when the child was 18 (depicted in Figure A in the appendix) supports this as it changes smoothly with no evidence of bunching.
 Table A in the appendix shows that there is no discontinuity in the number of observations around the threshold.

 From the discussion of age, it is clear that we need to be able to identify fathers and sole sons.
 This is not particularly easy to achieve because the demographic information in the data set is very basic.
 None of the Iranian datasets identify a child's father in the household.
 The best variables that can be used to identify fathers (and other household members) are the relationship to the head, and gender.
-The relationship to the head variable helps us identify, the head's spouse, the children of the head, other relatives of the head who live with the household including in-laws, and non-relatives.
+The relationship to the head variable helps us identify the head's spouse, the children of the head, other relatives of the head who live with the household including in-laws, and non-relatives.
 Using this variable, we can identify households that only consist of a male head, his spouse, and his children.
 Obviously, male heads in those households are fathers of individuals reported as their children.
-In the rare case that the head of the household is reported as female and her spouse is male (0.2% of the households), the spouse can be both the father or step-father.
+In the rare case that the head of the household is reported as female and her spouse is male (0.2% of the households), the spouse can be the father or the step-father.
 Therefore, those households are not considered.
-In households that have extended family members, particularly multiple generational households (households with grandfathers their children and grand children), it is not possible to accurately identify fathers.
+In households that have extended family members, particularly multigenerational households (households with grandfathers their children and grand children), it is not possible to accurately identify fathers.

-One issue relevant to all Iranian datasets is that only the children present in the household are recorded in the data and those who left the household, for any reason (studying in another place or marriage), are not in the data.
+One issue relevant to all Iranian datasets is that only the children present in the household are recorded in the data, whereas those who left the household for any reason (e.g. studying in another place or marriage) are not in the data.
 This makes the identification of sole sons difficult.
-For example, a household that seems to have one son in the data, may actually have two or more; if the other son(s) left the household after marriage or to attend college in the city.
+For example, a household that seems to have one son in the data may actually have two or more if the other son(s) left the household.
 The 2011 census, however, has two questions that help us eliminate this issue (this is another advantage of the 2011 census over other Iranian data sets.)
 The first question asks about the number of children ever born by a mother and the second question inquires about who each person's mother is in the household.
-Using these two questions one can restrict the sample to households whose children are all present.
-In order to do that, first, I restrict the sample to households that only consist of a male head and his spouse and the children of the head.
-In these households, only one mother is present.
-Then, I identify the number of children who are present in the household and belong to the mother.
-We also know the number of children the mother has given birth to.
+Using these two questions one can restrict the sample to households for which children are all present.
+In order to do that, I first restrict the sample to households that only consist of a male head and his spouse and the children of the head.
+Then, I identify the number of children in the household who belong to the mother.
+We also know the number of children to whom the mother has given birth.
 Only households for which these two numbers are the same are considered.
 These are households that do not have children who left the household.
 Therefore, it is possible to identify sole sons within them with accuracy.
 The foremost focus of this paper is on these households.
-Table 1 shows the number of different types of households in the census data including the final sample that is used.
+Table 1 shows the number of different types of households in the census data including the sample used in this study.